rawhasan/jetpack-compose-exercises/README.md

 ## #8.
 [Room Basics](https://github.com/rawhasan/compose-exercise-room-basics)
 - Add, show, edit, and delete data from a Room database using Jetpack Compose.
 - TextField background color change.
+- Keep only one edit form open at a time.

 <br />